 Follow for more stories like this

 Join Maxwell as he tries to catch a mouse.
 Episode Three:

 Top Mouse Catching Posts

-- Particularly good on the importance of cleaning up after and to prevent mice.
-Info on disease, etc. My favorite, however, is this great mouse catching tip from SunnyBlue1:
+- This post is particularly good about explaining the importance of cleaning up after and how to prevent mice.
+There’s also info on disease and a great mouse-catching tip from SunnyBlue1 in the comments:

 “Unfortunately, I have a LOT of experience in catching mice.
 Standard wooden mouse traps work best.
 Bait with peanut butter, or even better, a little square of raw bacon firmly stuck on the prong.
 The more aromatic the bait, the better it works.
 And who can resist bacon?

 Slide the trap inside a brown paper bag down to the end.
 The brown paper bags that slip over wine bottles are the very best, but any smaller bag is good.
 You want the mouse to be a little confined if possible.
 You could use an empty cereal box.
 The mouse likes getting “into” something.
 But a wine bottle bag is great.

 In a perfect world, the mouse will take the bait on the first try.
 It is wasteful, but I have on occasion just folded up the bag—-mouse, trap, and all—-and tossed the whole thing into the dumpster.
 On other times I have squealed and cried and removed the little carcass with gloved hands, and recycled the trap.
 Depends on how many mice I suspect there are, and my budget.

 The great thing about the bag (or box) is that the murder scene is contained and you don’t have a second mess to clean up along with the first.

 Place the bag on the floor, nestled under the edge of the cabinets..
 The mouse will do the rest.”